greenerservices/greenerservices.github.io/app/principles/actions/9a-consider-choice-of-coding-languages-and-frameworks.md

 • if the language is a ‘compiled’ one

 #### Environmental benefit:
-Choosing an energy efficient programming language cuts consumption.
+Choosing an energy efficient programming language can cut consumption.

 {% from "govuk/components/details/macro.njk" import govukDetails %}